Built Environment Grants

 Rural Access to Health through Healthy Active Built Environments Grants

 In 2017, Tennessee Department of Health made $10,000 of grant funding available to every rural and suburban county in Tennessee to support the development of publicly-accessible, physical activity-promoting built environments.
-Counties identified needs in their local communities and implemented a total of 106 projects across the state, including 62 new projects and enhancements to 44 projects already underway.
+Counties identified needs in their local communities and funded a total of 106 projects across the state.
 Funded projects include construction, improvement, or planning of playgrounds, trails, walking tracks, sports facilities, and greenspace, among others.
-The projects were supported by 266 organizational partnerships, and 53 projects were designed to accomodate users with disabilities.
+The projects were supported by 266 organizational partnerships, and 53 projects were designed to accommodate users with disabilities.
 Matching funds were not required, although the funding could be used as a match for other grant programs.

 Click on the image below to access an interactive map with information about each of the projects